GnarlyMshtep/QAlgorithms_inCirq/report1.md

 Each source file can be run on its own as a Python 3 program.
 In each source file, there is a wrapper function called run(n, f) that takes as arguments the number of bits of input to the function and the function as a mapping from integers to integers.

 The 'if __name__ == "__main__":' section of each source file gives an example of how to use that file's run() function.

+## EXTENSIONS
+- B-Z, D-J:
+  - Since those algorithms were kind-of basic, we felt that we had little to add.
+- Simons:
+  - rather than collecting a bunch of contraints, and then testing them, we test with every constraint we collect using on-line reduced-row-echelon-form of F_2 up until having enough linearly independent vectors, which we can use the same rref to solve
+- Grover
+  - The abillity to handle unknown number of hot elements in the database, by trying a strategic square-root spread across all the powers of n.

 # COMMENTS ON CIRQ
 -------------------